[Minor revision–posted 5/5/20 (replaces 12/6/17 edition)]

 5. The person requesting the stop payment is responsible for notifying Payroll & Tax Services if the original check is found.
 The person will be requested to return the original check to Payroll & Tax Services for destruction if a replacement check has been issued.

-6. If the original check has already cleared, UFS will send a copy of both sides of the check to Payroll & Tax Services.
+6. If the original check has already cleared, CCMS will send a copy of both sides of the check to Payroll & Tax Services.
 A copy of the endorsement will be provided to the person requesting the stop payment.
 If the endorsement is a forgery, the person will be directed to the bank to submit an Unauthorized Check Activity Form.

 04 Audit Services